snackabra/docs/snackabra-jslib/README.txt

 to copy (overwrite) the version you want in the documentation into this directory.

+You can do ``make jslib`` in the top directory.

-... together with any other javascript files you want jsdoc/sphinx to find.
+Any other javascript files you want jsdoc/sphinx to find also need to be here.